Paul Strathern

+Early life and education

 Strathern was born in London, and studied philosophy at Trinity College, Dublin, after which he served in the Merchant Navy over a period of two years.
 He then lived on a Greek island.
 In 1966, he travelled overland to India and the Himalayas.
 His novel A Season in Abyssinia won a Somerset Maugham Award in 1972.

+Career

 Besides five novels, he has also written books on science, philosophy, history, literature, medicine and economics.
 He is the author of two series of short introductory books: Philosophers in 90 Minutes and The Big Idea: Scientists Who Changed the World.

 His book on the history of chemistry entitled Mendeleyev's Dream (2000) was short-listed for the Aventis Prize, and his works have been translated into over two dozen languages.
-He is the author of The Medici: Godfathers of the Renaissance, Napoleon in Egypt, and The Artist, the Philosopher and the Warrior: Leonardo, Machiavelli and Borgia – a fateful collusion (2009) and The Spirit of Venice: from Marco Polo to Casanova (2012).
-His recent works include The Periodic Table (2015), Quacks, Rogues and Charlatans (2015) and The Borgias (2019) Rise and Fall: A History of the World in Ten Empires (2019).
-The Florentines: from Dante to Galileo (Atlantic 2021).

 His work on economic history Dr Strangelove's Game (2001) was chosen as a Google business book of the year.
 His book Ten Cities that Changed The World (2022) was chosen as a Waterstones History Book of the Year.

 Strathern was a lecturer at Kingston University, where he taught philosophy and mathematics.
 He has one daughter.